 How to make double chocolate chip cookies

-- Whisk together dry ingredients—flour, cocoa powder, baking powder, baking soda, espresso and salt.
+- Whisk together dry ingredients—flour, cocoa powder, baking soda, espresso and salt.
 Set aside.

 - Add dry ingredients to wet ingredients while mixer is on low.
 Mix just until combined, then add chocolate chips.